p4535992/fvtt-inline-linktext/README.md

 ## Support

 If your preferred game system is not directly supported, then raise an issue at https://github.com/farling42/fvtt-inline-linktext/issues and I will see what I can do about that.
+(If you can provide your configured data field settings then that would be even better.)

 ## Support